The Glasgow Times’ Scotswoman of the Year in association with St Enoch Centre is a unique celebration of the accomplishments of woman across Scotland.

 From top flight businesswomen to compassionate carers, from scientists working on lifesaving breakthroughs to teachers nurturing tomorrow’s leaders, from record breaking sportswomen to your local lollipop lady, the aim of the event is to acknowledge our debt for their, often, selfless and unacknowledged hard work.

 Scotland has many inspirational women in many walks of life.
 And it is right and fitting that we celebrate and honour their work and contributions.
 Every one of our winners over the decades has been an outstanding individual.

 And what better way to pay tribute to these truly inspirational women than at the Scotswoman of Year Awards.

-The Evening Times is proud that we have celebrated their contributions for more than half a century and we look forward to doing so for many years to come.
+We are proud that we have celebrated their contributions for more than half a century and we look forward to doing so for many years to come.

-St. Enoch Centre is a leading Scottish retail destination located in the heart of Glasgow’s city centre. .
+St. Enoch Centre is a leading Scottish retail destination located in the heart of Glasgow’s city centre.

 Renowned for its Victorian architecture, ornate pillars and chandeliers and regarded as a landmark building and location, Grand Central hotel has set the tone for style and services within the city for decades.
 A classic fixture, the hotel is loved for its modern-day interpretation of the traditional British hotel experience – offering relaxed luxury and unstuffy service, all in a great location for guest travel, situated adjacent to Central Station and just 8 miles from Glasgow Airport.